 In order for Area Partnerships to be effective it has to be a balancing act - what the public want to talk about and what they are informed.
 There has to be a good case for an Officer presentation.
 Area Partnerships have their own feel, AP1 and AP2 are older and show a maturity that others probably do not.
-AP4's attendance levels fluctuate.
+AP3's attendance levels fluctuate.
 Councillors need more guidance, in particular NCC Councillors.
-At the last three meetings of AP4, Officers from a particular NCC service failed to attend.
-Some Area Partnerships tended to be run for the Council's benefit rather than the publics.
-Councillor Roy pointed out that Area Partnerships should have a community-led agenda, not have all their issues decided by the Council.
+At the last three meetings of AP3, Officers from a particular NCC service failed to attend.
+Some Area Partnerships tend to be run for the Council's benefit rather than the publics.
 There is some good practice locally that could be built upon.
 There is a need for AP guidance notes to be produced.

-The public attends Area Partnership meetings because it wants to inform the meeting of issues but there are times when the Area Partnership needs to consult with the public.
+The public attend Area Partnership meetings because it wants to inform the meeting of issues but there are times when the Area Partnership needs to consult with the public.

-In response to a query whether there was a Beacon Council that had been noticed for good practice in respect of Area Partnerships, T Hall advised that Tameside MBC was a Beacon Council and had been acknowledged for its Getting Closer to Communities publication.
+In response to a query whether there was a beacon Council that has been noticed for good practice in respect of Area Partnerships, T Hall advised that Tameside MBC was a Beacon Council and had been acknowledged for its Getting Closer to Communities publication.
 He emphasised that any review should explore Tameside's ideas.
-L Ambrose added that she had spoken to Tameside, who had tried advertising on the sides of buses but this had proved not to be feasible.
+L Ambrose added that she had spoken to Tameside, who had tried advertising on the sides of buses but this was not feasible.
 Advertising on local radio was preferred.
 Local groups were given information packs.
-L Ambrose stressed that there was not yet an available budget to pilot any of Tameside's ideas in Northampton.
+L Ambrose stressed that there was not an available budget yet to pilot any of Tameside's ideas in Northampton.
 Such issues would be looked at as part of the wider Area Partnership Review but there would be cost implications.

-Regarding the circulation of Area Partnership posters, Councillor Roy suggested that it would be beneficial to receive these by email and she could print off the required amount for distribution.
+Regarding the circulation of Area Partnership posters, Councillor Roy suggested that it would be beneficial to receive these by email and she could print of the required amount for distribution.
 It would be beneficial for the posters to include pictures.
 L Ambrose suggested there was a need for a meeting with the Meeting Services Team Leader regarding such issues.